Shubh2-0/Multi-Threading/README.md

 # What is Multitasking ?

 It is the way of executing multiple tasks at a time executing them concurrently over a specified period.
-Multitasking is done in two ways\
+Multitasking is done in two ways.

-These are:-
+**These are:-**

-1.Process-based multitasking: It is also called multiprocessing where each process has its address in memory, i.e., each process allocates separate memory area\
+1️⃣ Process-based multitasking: It is also called multiprocessing where each process has its address in memory, i.e., each process allocates separate memory area.\
-2.Thread-based multitasking: This thread-based multitasking is also termed as multithreading where threads share the same address spac
+2️⃣ Thread-based multitasking: This thread-based multitasking is also termed as multithreading where threads share the same address spac.

-# Life Cycle of a Thread
+# Life Cycle of a Thread 🧬

 A thread goes through various stages of its life cycle.
 Example, first of all, a thread is born, started its tasks, run a sequence of tasks concurrently, and then dies.
 Here is the diagram of the various stages of a life cycle.